sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 DEPLOY_SOURCEGRAPH_STORAGECLASS_PARAM_TYPE=STORAGECLASS_PARAM_TYPE
 ```

+> IMPORTANT: Make sure to create the storage class in your cluster before deploying Sourcegraph

 ## Network access

-To enable external users to access the main web server, it is necessary to configure it to be reachable over the network.
+To allow external users to access the main web server, you need to configure it to be reachable over the network.

-As part of our base configuration, the [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml) has implemented ingress with the default ingress rules.
+We recommend using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller for production environments.

 ### Ingress controller

-We **recommend** using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) production environments.

 To utilize the sourcegraph-frontend ingress, you'll need to install a NGINX ingress controller (ingress-nginx) in your cluster by following the official instructions at https://kubernetes.github.io/ingress-nginx/deploy/.

+Follow the official instructions at https://kubernetes.github.io/ingress-nginx/deploy/ to install the ingress-nginx controller in your cluster.

-You can also install it using one of our ingress-nginx-controller overlays if applicable:
+Alternatively, you can use one of our pre-configured ingress-nginx-controller overlays:

   ```bash
   # aws